wuboy0307/go-gpdb/gpdb/README.md

 ### Env

-+ To list all environment that has been installed.
++ To list all environments that have been installed.
     ```
     gpdb env -l
     ```
-+ To list all environment that has been installed and choose env in interactive mode.
++ To list all environments that have been installed and choose env in interactive mode.
     ```
     gpdb env
     ```